Inter-Creditor Agreement in concern with EB5 Projects

 Senior lenders do have issues especially on large projects where their attitude is "We made a loan to a developer.
 We didn't make a loan to an EB5 company."
 And an EB5 company does not have the developer expertise to step in and take over a project, unlike a hedge fund that does mezzanine loans and has billions of dollars in assets and a whole team of experts that come in and take over a project.

-The EB 5 visa requirements to compile and execute an offering is quit complicate.
+The EB 5 visa requirements to compile and execute an offering are quite complicate.
 The dilemma of EB5 in this case is the lack of ready expertise to take over the position of the developer if they want to exercise a mezzanine pledge.
 One of the ways to get around this, the NCE (New Commercial Enterprise) could bring in a partner or developer manager as a qualified substitute to take over the project.
 That's kind of been the compromise we've found so if the General Manager of the NCE can find somebody that the senior lender accepts, the senior lender may let them cure the default in order to step in and take over.

 (Michael): I think that's right though the question you have to ask yourself if you're in an subordinate position and are considering an intercreditor agreement is, will that remedy be a viable remedy for me, meaning can you actually do what you need to do to take over the borrower’s position and finish the project.